 Most modern implementations have adopted the efficient linearized form of the APW method originally developed by Andersen~\cite{andersen_linear_1975}, where the density near the atoms is described as a linear variation of atomic-like functions.
 In its so-called full-potential form (FLAPW), no assumptions about the shape of the potential inside the spheres are made (contrary to the early `muffin-tin' approaches).
 This results in a highly precise description of the all-electron density, including any core relaxation effects.
 However, while accurate, this method is still computationally highly demanding, limiting its use to a few dozen or at most around one hundred atoms.
 For specimens of interest to TEM, especially in a realistic slab geometry, this is a severe limitation in capability.

 More recently, so-called pseudopotential~\cite{schwerdtfeger_pseudopotential_2011} and projector-augmented wave (PAW) methods~\cite{blochl_projector_1994} have become popular due to their greater computational efficiency.
-In these approaches, the core electrons are not described explicitly, but rather replaced either by a smooth pseudo-density near the nuclei or by analytical projector functions, which are also smooth in the core region.
+In these approaches, the core electrons are not described explicitly, but rather replaced either by a smooth pseudo-density near the nuclei, or by analytical projector functions that are also smooth in the core region.
 Both approaches are valid and useful, but the PAW method has the distinct advantage that the real (frozen) core electron density can be analytically recovered by inverting the projector functions.
 As such, it is arguably the most suitable approach for obtaining efficient and accurate \textit{ab initio} electrostatic potentials for electron scattering simulations.

-This approach was pioneered by Pennington and co-workers who highlighted that the mean inner potentials of group-IV and group-III–V materials were up to 10\% lower for PAW-based DFT calculations than those derived from IAM scattering factors~\cite{pennington_surface_2015}, and in good agreement with FLAPW values found in the literature.
+The use of the PAW approach in electron microscopy simulation was pioneered by Pennington and co-workers who highlighted that the mean inner potentials of group-IV and group-III–V materials were up to 10\% lower for PAW-based DFT calculations than those derived from IAM scattering factors~\cite{pennington_surface_2015}, and in good agreement with FLAPW values found in the literature.
+This is to be expected: charge rearrangement due to bonding makes the screening charges more delocalized, and thus each core potential has a longer tail, resulting in a lower value of the mean inner potential of the entire crystal.
 Recently, Susi and co-workers further directly compared the spatial variation of the electrostatic potential obtained using the PAW method to a reference FLAPW calculation, finding them (unsurprisingly) essentially identical~\cite{susi_efficient_2019}.